Esther Tan and Dr. Ruth Van Reken

 9 August 2019

-I love this story, where a TCK shared how she had a collection of rocks from all the places she has ever lived in.
+I love this story, where an adult TCK shared how she had a collection of rocks from all the places she has ever lived in.
 She explained that these rocks represented an avenue for her to have something tangible to hold on to to relate to her intangible memories of moving.

 Her story perfectly illustrated how inanimate objects generates reciprocal, symbolic meaning that serve as a ‘holding space’ for TCKs to bridge their high-mobility experiences across time and space.
 This concrete yet transcendent holding space is especially important for humans, as we have bioneurological limitations with memory functions that fade over time, especially with multiple interferences of new memories.